-If you explore the next area eastward, you’ll find the Babylon area is indeed biblical in its proportions.
+If you explore the next area eastward of Red Cliffs, Utah, you’ll find the Babylon area is indeed biblical in its proportions.
 Winding sandy trails and fascinating, otherworldly rock formations bedeck the rolling desert landscape.
 Babylon has a certain wild edge to it: the trails are exposed to the sun’s full potency all day, and even the access road to the trailheads is nothing to sneeze at, requiring four-wheel drive or all-wheel drive to access most points.
 If you’re up for the undertaking, this fascinating scene is well worth exploring.
 If you happen to be traveling with your family or are a less experienced hiker, then the Babylon Arch Trail is where you should head in this area.
-It’s a quick 1.5 miles and goes through a fascinating rock arch on its way to the Virgin River.
+This quick 1.5 miles family friendly hike goes through a fascinating rock arch on its way to the Virgin River.

 And, representing the Hurricane area at the easternmost reaches of the reserve, you’ll find the East and West Cinder Knolls.
 They’re geologically interesting, true to their names — they’re volcanic knolls jutting up above the little desert town of Hurricane (which locals pronounce more like "her-kin").
 While these cinder cones aren’t as flashy as some Red Cliffs Reserve trails, they’re unique: The west cone is especially colorful, being comprised of a rich, dark red and black cinder pile that’s fascinating to walk across.
 You’ll get a little workout in by gaining hundreds of feet on the way to the caldera overlooks.
 And you’ll be able to check out the vast glory of Sandstone Mountain, also a part of the reserve, as well as the Pine Valley Mountains.